 - Enter the temperature difference or change you would like to convert in the upper input box.

-- Select the corresponding units from the upper selection list for the entered temperature difference above.
+- Select the corresponding units from the upper shortcut buttons or pull down options.

-- The converted temperature difference will display in the lower text box.
+- The converted temperature difference will display in the lower answer box.

 4 x clean rooms pressure, humidity & temperature measurement system